Idhaya Vaasal: Reception

-N. Krishnaswamy of The Indian Express gave the film a mixed review citing : "One weakness of the script is that there are stories within stories" and adding : "Debutant music director Viji has one catchy number, while the camerawork by V. Sukumar is uniformly good.
+N. Krishnaswamy of The Indian Express gave the film a mixed review: "One weakness of the script is that there are stories within stories" and adding, "Debutant music director Viji has one catchy number, while the camerawork by V. Sukumar is uniformly good.
 Kamlesh Kumar's dialogues sparkle at places".
 C. R. K. of Kalki praised the acting of Ramesh Aravind, Meena and Sarathkumar, humour of Vivek, Pandu and Goundamani.